-If you become and remain pregnant during Step 1, you will be followed on study until Step 1, week 24, but will not be eligible to enroll into Step 2.
+If you become and remain pregnant during Step 1, you will be followed on study until Step 1, week 24, but will not be eligible to enroll into Step 3.

-If you become pregnant during Step 2 Study Group A or Step 3 and already received at least one dose of RPV-LA + CAB-LA injection, you will be able to continue study treatment if you choose after discussing with your study doctor.
+If you become pregnant and already received at least one dose of RPV-LA + CAB-LA injection, you will be able to continue study treatment if you choose after discussing with your study doctor.
 If you decide to continue, you will be permitted to move onto the next study step upon completion of your current step.

-If you are in Step 2 Study Group A or Step 3 and become pregnant while receiving oral CAB + RPV but have not received yet any CAB-LA/RPV-LA injection, you will discontinue study treatment and will need a new regimen.
+If you become pregnant while receiving oral CAB + RPV but have not received yet any CAB-LA/RPV-LA injection, you will discontinue study treatment and will need a new regimen.
 You can remain on study but will not enroll into the next study step.